LIFT – Shared Ownership for First Time Buyers

 Open Market Shared Equity Scheme

-The Open Market Shared Equity scheme allows people on low to moderate incomes to buy homes that are for sale on the open market where it is affordable for them to do so.The scheme has been helping to support the housing market during the difficult economic climate.
+The Open Market Shared Equity scheme allows potential buyers on low to moderate incomes to buy homes that are for sale on the open market where it is affordable for them to do so.The scheme has been helping to support the housing market during the difficult economic climate and has proved very popular over the recent years.
 The scheme is currently only open to applicants who meet LIFT’s restrictions.

-The minimum equity stake that buyers must take in a property is 90 percent and the maximum equity stake is 60 percent.
+The minimum equity stake that buyers must take in a property is 60 percent and is up to a maximum equity stake of 90 percent.
 Lenders normally require buyers to provide a modest deposit of 5% of their equity stake.
 Some lenders such as Skipton Building Society do not require a 5% deposit.
 For example:

 – £100,000 purchase